AMReX-Astro/initial_models/_sources/Introduction.rst.txt

     (which may not be uniformly spaced), and put it into HSE on the MAESTRO grid.
 This particular version forces the inner region of the star to be completely isentropic.

+  * ``massive_star``

+    This takes a model for a massive star and puts into to HSE.
+It uses the temperature structure from the model and Ye or X, depending on whether the state is in nuclear statistical equilibrium.